otrv4/otrv4/otrv4.md

   * Display the message to the user.
 The user should be warned that the message received was unencrypted.

+For OTRv3, if msgstate is `MSGSTATE_PLAINTEXT`:

+  * Remove the whitespace tag and display the message to the user.
+The user should be warned that the message received was unencrypted.

 In any event:

   * If the tag offers OTR version 4 and version 4 is allowed: